 No. Actors and Stage Managers do not meet state or federal criteria as independent contractors.
 (If an Actor is employed via their personal service corporation, please contact Equity for further information.)
 Thus, federally required employer contributions to Social Security, Medicare and unemployment must be made, as well as state-required contributions to Unemployment and Workers' Compensation insurance programs.
 These amounts are in addition to the salary and pension and health contributions and may not be waived.

 Paymasters – In the event you are not set up as an employer and are unable to procure Workers' Compensation or Unemployment Insurance or provide payroll deductions, there are organizations known as paymasters through whom you may procure these services.
-Please call the Equity office for further information.
+If you need help finding a Paymaster, please email email@example.com for a list of paymasters who have worked with other theatres.
+Please note: Actors’ Equity does not endorse any specific Paymaster.

 Unemployment Insurance – Equity requires that Actors employed under Equity contract receive the benefits provided by the Unemployment Insurance laws of the state in which the Actor performs, or through the voluntary provisions of the New York or New Jersey State Unemployment laws.
 Should it be impossible to comply with this provision, it will be necessary to contact Equity before signing any agreements.
 Please contact your regional Equity office for further information.